 Helen Fisher, a biological anthropologist at Rutgers University who studies romance and the brain, recently used a scanner to study the brains of 15 people who were rejected in love.
 The activity in certain areas of the brain "explains a lot about Heartbreak-Related Depression that psychology cannot," she says.

 "The heartbroken person has a very bad combination in the brain of intense love they can't get [reciprocated], intense craving, and real feelings of physiological distress," Fisher said, adding that this can lead to depression as well as "doing stupid, dangerous things to win the person."
-Winning Him Back: Should You Do It?

 Is It Sadness Or Depression?